640 South State StreetDover, Delaware 19901

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Pregnancy, estrogen supplements, and oral contraceptives can raise ceruloplasmin levels.
+Pregnancy, estrogen therapy, and birth control pills can raise ceruloplasmin levels.
 Inflammation from infection, injury, or trauma can also cause an increase.